Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 The Primary 1 Transition

 The transition from kindergarten to Primary 1 is primarily a social-emotional challenge, not an academic one.
-In Primary 1, your child will face:
+Think about what P1 actually asks of a six-year-old:

 - Larger class sizes — 30 to 40 children per class, compared to 15 to 25 in kindergarten